I welcome the Minister of State.

 Clearly, the tenant purchase scheme offers tenants the option to purchase their homes, something the Government and I are supportive of as we acknowledge that people want to own their own home, if possible.
 It is critical, however that we balance this against the need to maintain our stock and add to our social housing stock over the coming years.
 We are committed to increasing the number by a minimum of 50,000 houses by 2021 under Rebuilding Ireland and we want to continue that.
 Any house sold through the tenant purchase scheme needs to be replaced, with the money ring-fenced and put back into housing.

-Not everybody will wish to purchase their own homes, but for those who does it is heartbreaking that they are not allowed under current regulations.
+Not everybody will wish to purchase their own homes, but for those who do it is heartbreaking that they are not allowed under current regulations.
 I know of a couple of cases in County Monaghan where there are Part V houses in a development alongside local authority properties.
 A person in, say, No. 5 may be allowed to buy out their house but somebody in No. 12 might not, and that is unfair.

 I welcome the fact that the review will be published shortly.
 The Minister of State might outline a date for when it will be published and when he hopes to be in a position to act on its recommendations.
 It would be interesting if the Department could carry out a survey of how many people in Part V developments, of which there are 4,000 in total with only 160 in Monaghan, would be interested in purchasing their home.
 It may not have the effect on the social mix that the Minister of State suggests.